 Check these legendary bites off your culinary bucket list — without even leaving the house.

 In our (not so) humble opinion, Sydney's restaurant scene is among the world's best.
 And guess what?
 Our city's takeaway game is just as strong.
-It's just as well, too, because not every night can be about dressing up and hitting the town — especially when the city is in lockdown.
+It's just as well, too, because not every night can be about dressing up and hitting the town.

 With its huge portions, low prices and buzzing atmosphere, Bar Reggio is a contender as one of Sydney’s favourite Italian eateries.
 And luckily for you, you can enjoy its excellent pizzas, hot and fresh out of the oven, from the comfort of your home.
 We recommend the Trecolore (mozzarella, rocket, garlic and prosciutto), the Reggio (chilli prawns and garlic) and the Alcatraz (broccoli, sundried tomatoes and garlic).
 While pizza is the main event for us, any order should also include at least one pasta dish, especially the creamy gnocchi pesto or the penne amatriciana — made with olives, bacon and spicy napoli sauce.
 As with any true Italian joint, all sauces are made in-house at Bar Reggio, and the restaurant uses only high-quality Italian meats and cheese.